 The wall was completed in June 2011 and severely tested during tropical storms Irene and Lee, which hit Binghamton later that summer.
 In contrast to the major flooding that damaged 2,000 buildings in the same area, the hospital remained dry and was able to maintain the continuity of its operations — providing critical care and support for the community’s medical needs.

-- Haley & Aldrich developed alternative flood wall alignments and design criteria to lower costs and complexity when constructing the flood wall.
+- Developed alternative flood wall alignments and design criteria to lower costs and complexity when constructing the flood wall